j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.garbage.collect.md

 When provided, the command creates a manifest file (`package.xml`) at the target location.

+# flags.metadata-type.summary

+Only include certain metadata types in the result.

+# flags.metadata-type.description

+Only provided metadata types are processed and added to "deprecated components" result.
+All other will be ignored.
+You can specify this flag multiple times.
+Use the developer name of the entity definition (e.g. ExternalString instead of CustomLabel).
+All values are case insensitive.

 # examples

 - <%= config.bin %> <%= command.id %> -o Production --json
 - <%= config.bin %> <%= command.id %> -o Production -d my-package-dir
+- <%= config.bin %> <%= command.id %> -o Production -m ExternalString -m CustomObject